seonman/HarmanDeveloperDocs/docs/iOS/hkwhub-spec.rst

 ..
 NOTE::

-	Please refer Matthias Biehl's `OAuth 2.0 Getting Started in Web-API Security`_ for your reference on OAuth2.
+	Please refer `OAuth 2.0 Getting Started in Web-API Security by Matthias Biehl`_ for your reference on OAuth2.
 This document uses some of illustration drawings from that book.

-.. _OAuth 2.0 Getting Started in Web-API Security: http://www.amazon.com/OAuth-2-0-Getting-Security-University/dp/1507800916/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1454629444&sr=8-1
+.. _OAuth 2.0 Getting Started in Web-API Security by Matthias Biehl: http://www.amazon.com/OAuth-2-0-Getting-Security-University/dp/1507800916/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1454629444&sr=8-1

 The workflow for obtaining and using an access token is as follows: